July 15, 2006

 "Oh, I know!
 And did you know that Maggie was almost eleven pounds when she was born?
 Holy fuck!
 I didn't know babies could get that big.
 I don't even want to imagine what that must have felt like."

 She shuddered at the thought.
 Antonin smirked at the action.
 He wondered if she knew how adorable she could be when she wasn't even trying.
-His eyes travelled down to where her robe was no longer covering the creamy skin on one of her thighs.
+His eyes travelled down to where her dressing gown was no longer covering the creamy skin on one of her thighs.
 Even in the darkness he could see how gorgeous her legs still were.
 Briefly he fantasized about kneeling in front of her and biting the inside of that exposed thigh.
 Thinking about the delicious noises he knew she would make caused parts of his body to stir.
 He was certain his flushed cheeks would give away what he was thinking.
 Against his wishes, he forced his eyes away from her bare leg.

 "I really am glad that you came, Antonin."